 - Dhaka – Rajshahi 1st class train ticket.

 - Air-conditioned car, driver, and English speaking guide.

 - All site entrance tickets.

-- Any food, drinks, beverage, or any personal item.
+- Any food, drinks, or any personal item.

-- 1st class train tickets depend on availability.
-We’ll try our best to get first class tickets for you.
+- 1st class train tickets depending on availability.
+We’ll try our best to get first-class tickets for you.
 But if that is not possible, you’ll have a reserved seat on 2nd class.

-- It is common for the train to arrive Rajshahi on 01-02 hrs late.
+- It is common for the trains in Bangladesh to be 1-2 hrs late.

-- Wearing shorts will not be allowed to enter Kusumba Mosque.
-Women need to wear long sleeves while visiting the mosques.
+- Wearing shorts will not be allowed to enter the mosques.
+Women need to wear long sleeves while visiting mosques.
 In other places, wearing shorts will not be any problem.

 - Best time to travel:

 - June – August: Full mango season.
 You can taste delicious Bangladeshi mango in Gaur, which is the mango capital of Bangladesh.